pts/pdfsizeopt/README.txt

-To avoid typing ~/pdfsizeopt/pdfsizeopt, add "$HOME/pdfsizeopt" to your PATH (probably in your ~/.bashrc), open a new terminal window, and the command `pdfsizeopt' will work from any directory.
+To avoid typing ~/pdfsizeopt/pdfsizeopt, add "$HOME/pdfsizeopt" to your PATH (probably in your ~/.bashrc), open a new terminal window, and the command pdfsizeopt will work from any directory.

 You can also put pdfsizeopt to a directory other than ~/pdfsizeopt , as you like.